shapeshed/jekyll.shapeshed.com/_posts/2010-08-30-setting-up-nodejs-and-npm-on-mac-osx.md

 categories: [node.js, JavaScript]
 ---

-Update: There is now also a [package available][12] for OSX if you prefer a one click install for NodeJS and NPM.
+Update: There are now packages available [12] for OSX and Windows if you prefer a one click install for NodeJS and NPM.

 ## Install Homebrew